 Arguably the most famous high protein and low carb eating plans, the Atkins diet has both fans and critics.

-Atkins is a low carb diet that is loved by many for helping followers lose weight fast.
-It’s often compared to the ketogenic diet, but there are differences.
+Atkins is a low carb diet that is loved by many (it's a popular celebrity diet too) for helping followers lose weight fast.
+It's often compared to the ketogenic diet, but there are differences.
 While a keto diet sticks to a very low carb intake, Atkins dieters will add more carbs over time during the four diet phases of the plan.

 For many, this quick weight loss can be very galvanizing.
 Nutritionist David Stache told us, "By reducing carbs so drastically, glycogen levels (stored carbs) in the body drop, which means the number on the scales drop quickly too."